UWE-Ruby/week-29/presentation/intro.md

 !SLIDE
-# Offline Job Processing

-Using Redis and Resque
+# Serving up an API